-Asbestos Project Monitor - Some sates require that any person conducting asbestos abatement clearance inspections and clearance air sampling be licensed as an asbestos project monitor.
+Asbestos Project Monitor - New York State requires that any person conducting asbestos abatement clearance inspections and clearance air sampling be licensed as an asbestos project monitor.

 Asbestos waste decontamination facility - A system consisting of drum/bag washing facilities and a temporary storage area for cleaned containers of asbestos waste.
 Used as the exit for waste and equipment leaving the regulated area.
 In an emergency, it may be used to evacuate personnel.